shreya-sagar/spring-data-demo/Notes.md

-If you are looking to load your full application configuration, but use an embedded database, you should consider `@SpringBootTest` combined with `@AutoConfigureTestDatabase` rather than `@DataMongoTest`.
+If you are looking to load your full application configuration, but use an embedded database, you should consider `@SpringBootTest` combined with `@AutoConfigureTestDatabase` rather than `@DataJpaTest`.

 ------------------------------------------------------
 `@Deprecated